 - Batman Beyond: Due to some... complicated DNA matters, Bruce Wayne is the biological father of both Terry and Matt McGinnis.
 And it wasn't Bruce's fault; Amanda Waller arranged it to ensure there would always be a Batman.

 - Luke, I Am Your Father is parodied in Futurama Benders Game with Igner revealing to the professor he's his son, complete with ripped lines from Star Wars and a lightsaber duel.
 This was made especially funny by the fact that they were supposed to be ripping off the Fantasy genre, but still managed to slip into sci-fi.

-- The Simpsons had an episode in which Mr. Burns' long-lost son turns up - voiced by (and drawn to look like) Rodney Dangerfield.
+- The Simpsons had an episode in which Mr. Burns's long-lost son turns up - voiced by (and drawn to look like) Rodney Dangerfield.

 - Later on, Krusty's long-lost daughter shows up.

-- Dermot from The Venture Brothers.
+- Dermot from The Venture Bros..
 Double Subversion: He believes himself to be the long lost son of Brock Samson.
-Turns out... he's actually Rusty's kid..
+Turns out... he's actually Rusty's kid.

-- In Young Justice the exchange is completely non-verbal and takes about ten seconds.
+- In Young Justice, the exchange is completely non-verbal and takes about ten seconds.
 And it's a whammy, with Superboy revealing to Superman that he is his clone.

 - Happens again in season 2 at the end of "Salvage" when Jade shows Roy their baby girl Lian.

-- Happens yet again in "Bloodlines" when Bart announces that He's Barry and Iris' grandson from the future.
+- Happens yet again in "Bloodlines" when Bart announces that He's Barry and Iris's grandson from the future.